-Professional practice courses allow you to work under the guidance of a professional in order to gain experience and develop skills related to a field of study.
-Includes internships, externships, and practicums.
+Professional practice courses allow you to work under the guidance of a professional - such as through a practicum, internship, or externship - in order to gain experience and develop skills related to a field of study.

 - Internships exist in a wide variety of industries and settings.
 An internship may be paid, unpaid or partially paid (in the form of a stipend).
 Paid internships are common in professional business, technology and advertising fields.
 Non-profit organizations and think-tanks typically offer unpaid, volunteer positions.
 Internships may be part-time or full-time, and usually last 6–12 weeks, but can be shorter or longer, depending on the company or organization involved.

 - Externships: Like an apprenticeship or internship, an externship is typically a training program offered by educational institutions and private businesses that give students brief practical experiences in their field of study.
 At the University of Guelph our externships are typically short-term, unpaid “job shadowing” experiences.
 The purpose of the externship is to gain first-hand insight into a career or industry of interest.

 Download a list of professional practice courses across various disciplines.